 I craft stories that make explorations of invisible disabilities, gender, and complex trauma more accessible to wider audiences.
 My goal is to create work that theatrically navigates these themes with heart and humor, striving to be equal parts funny, tender, and illuminating.

 I am currently pursuing my MFA in Playwriting from Boston University.
-Prior to starting this program, I spent the last five years living in Chicago as a playwright, actress, and accessibility advocate.
-During this time, I connected with a variety of local nonprofits that specialized in working with people who have experienced trauma, mental illnesses, substance use disorders, and sexual violence.
+Prior to starting this program, I spent the last five years living in Chicago as a playwright and accessibility advocate.
+During this time, I worked with a variety of local nonprofits that specialized in serving people who have experienced complex trauma, mental illnesses, substance use disorders, human trafficking, and sexual violence.
 Both my lived experience and my work within these communities emphasized the importance of giving nuanced, but accessible language to these topics through character-driven storytelling.